 '70s Living

-The '70s were not without color; what a wild and explosive decade it was, and our standards of living were just as vibrant when it came to home furnishings.
+From avocado kitchens to orange shag carpets, the '70s were not without color!
+What a wild and explosive decade it was, and our standards of living were just as vibrant when it came to home furnishings.
 Personal taste became a matter of personal style, and thick plush multi-colored shag rugs, beaded doorways, and tapestry wall hangings were a part that style.
 Furniture styles and colors were just as wild as the carpeting, and even in the most conservative homes, color was in.

 From Shag, to Swag

 '70s living just wasn't complete without the swag lamps and orange shag carpets.
-We were living in a new era, an era of bean bag chairs, wild decor, and a new freedom look that suited the "Me Generation" nicely!
+We were living in a new era, an era of bean bag chairs, wild decor, and a new freedom look that suited the "Me Generation" right down to the ground!
 The emergence of the microwave oven caused a bit of trepidation in most American households for fear that they could leak radiation.
-Nuclear power in the kitchen was something that not all of us were on board with.
+(Read more about this here) Nuclear power in the kitchen was something that not all of us were on board with.

 Far Out — Over and Out